puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 The script downloads the following metadata from the instance in order to bootstrap it:
 * puppet_modules  - set when the modules attribute is specified.
-* puppet_classes  - set when the ECN classes attribute is specified.
+* puppet_classes  - set when the ENC classes attribute is specified.
 * puppet_manifest - set when the manifest attribute is specified.
 * puppet_repos    - set when the module_repos attribute is specified.